 - Bakery bread: If I can’t make bread, we will sometimes get freshly made (preservative-free!) bread from a local bakery.
 This is extremely expensive, so most of the time we’ve been going without.
 Another good option would be whipping up a few quick breads.

-- Eggs: No, these are not a compromise food, but I do often stock up on a ton of eggs from the farm down the road because they are just so convenient!
+- Eggs: No, these are not a compromise food, but since we got our own laying hens, eggs are just so convenient!
 Yes, they do need to be cooked, but that is a quick and easy thing to do, so I don’t see them as something that requires a bunch of effort.

 What are some of your favorite ways to cut corners while still getting some good nutrition?